gumstix/snappy/README.md

 [Pepper][pepper-img], [Beagle][beagle-img], and [Panda][panda-img].
 These
 images can be directly copied to a 4GB or greater microSD card.
 Warning: this erases anything currently on the microSD card!
 Note that any mounted partititions of the SD card should be unmounted before writing the image.
+These steps each take several minutes; your computer isn't hanging, the files are just large.

     # substitute one of 'overo', 'duovero', 'pepper', 'beagle' or 'panda' in
     # place of <machine>